AndrewMathas/aTableau/README.rst

 implemented.
 Everything is subject to change.
 Comments and suggestions are welcome.*

-LaTeX macros for symmetric group combinatorics: Young diagrams, tabloids, tableaux, abacuses, ...
+A LaTeX package for symmetric group combinatorics, including:
+    - Young diagrams
+    - tabloids
+    - tableaux
+    - abacuses
+    - KLRW diagrams

 .. code-block:: latex